yapweijun1996/AI-Code-Editor-v1/context.md

     *   **Monaco Editor:** Integrated for a professional code editing experience.
     *   **AI Chat UI:** A full chat panel with model selection and API key management.
     *   **Secure Key Storage:** API keys are stored in the browser's **IndexedDB**.
+    *   **Folder Persistence:** The application remembers the last opened folder and will prompt the user to reopen it on page load for a better user experience.

 ---